Which is Better - Term Life or Whole Life Insurance?

 - Term life is sufficient for most families who need life insurance, but whole life and other forms of permanent coverage can be useful in certain situations.

 - My take is that it is not so much about the type of people but rather it is based on one’s individual needs, budget and preferences.
-If one’s needs is towards covering critical illness, especially for early stages, Whole Life coverage tends to be more cost effective solution as compared to a Term cover.

 When Should You Take Up Your Whole Life?